purcell/nix-emacs-ci/README.md

 disabled, or the new public key imported into the user's keychain.
 To avoid this issue, we bundle the latest public keys into all builds.

+Finally, minor patches are applied as necessary to allow very old Emacs versions to compile against newer `glibc` versions.

 <hr>